Chip-firing based methods in the Riemann--Roch theory of directed graphs: Riemann--Roch-type equations for general digraphs

-From the Riemann--Roch theorem for undirected graphs, it follows that each undirected (that is, bidirected) graph has the natural Riemann--Roch property.
+\end{defn} From the Riemann--Roch theorem for undirected graphs, it follows that each undirected (that is, bidirected) graph has the natural Riemann--Roch property.
 However it is left open in \cite{asadi} whether there are any other such graphs.

 In Section \ref{ss::example_natural} we show an example that a non-bidirected graph can also have the natural Riemann--Roch property.
-However, the following theorem shows that this is not possible if the digraph is Eulerian.
+However, the following theorem shows that among Eulerian digraphs only the bidirected graphs have the natural Riemann--Roch property.

 \begin{thm} Let $G$ be an Eulerian digraph.
 Then $G$ has the natural Riemann--Roch property if and only if it is a bidirected graph corresponding to an undirected graph (i.e.\ $\overrightarrow{d}(u,v) = \overrightarrow{d}(v,u)$ for any pair of vertices $u,v$). \end{thm}